 With a Mic’d Amplifier Instead of an Amp Simulator

 I’m sure there are other ways of recording guitar videos, but this is the last way of doing it that I’m aware of.
-Essentially, rather than using an amplifier simulator like BlueCat Audio’s Axiom (my favorite from Plugin Boutique), you’ll have your amp mic’d with a Shure SM57 or something similar.
+Essentially, rather than using an amplifier simulator like BlueCat Audio’s Axiom, you’ll have your amp mic’d with a Shure SM57 or something similar.

 2) Computer – MacBook Pro

 I’ve been using a 2017 Macbook Pro ever since I bought it brand new, and it’s not enough for what I need.
-If you plan on making high-quality video content for streaming platforms, you’ll probably need a more powerful device with way more storage space like this one from Amazon, for example.
+If you plan on making high-quality video content for streaming platforms, you’ll probably need a more powerful device with way more storage space like this one.

 3) Audio Interface – Focusrite Scarlett 2i2

-Other companies to check out includes Apogee, Behringer, and M-Audio.
-You can see a big list of what’s available here on Amazon.
+Other companies to check out include Apogee, Behringer, and M-Audio.

 4) Ring Light – Ubeesize with Manfrotto Stand